 How Women Protect Themselves From Stalkers | Xtreme Urban Survival Kit

 The world is increasingly becoming a dangerous place.
 How can you protect yourself from stalkers as a woman?
-Below, we analyze changes that you may need to make and tools that you may need to get for better personal protection.
+Below, we analyze changes that you may need to make.
+Urban Safety Solutions has tools that you need for better personal protection.

 Cut all communication with the stalker